dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-model.md

 ![view of above step](adding-model/_static/add_depend.png)

-Visual Studio adds the dependencies needed to scaffold a controller, but the controller itself is not created in this step.
+Visual Studio adds the dependencies needed to scaffold a controller, but the controller itself is not created.
 The next invoke of **> Add > Controller** creates the controller.

 In **Solution Explorer**, right-click the *Controllers* folder **> Add > Controller**.